 A direct box, or DI box, provides the facility for the direct insertion of an audio signal into a mixer or recorder.
 The PDC21 offers a variety of DI solutions for live sound and recording applications.
-You can connect all kinds of audio signals like guitars, keyboards, outboard signal processors and even high-powered speaker output from an amplifier.
+You can connect all kinds of audio signals like guitars, keyboards, outboard signal processors.
 This unit enables you to tap off the signal from a guitar or bass guitar and pass the signal from the Para Output to the on stage amplifier without affecting the original sound.
 This can eliminate the need for mixing the guitar amplifier, which in many cases is preferable, especially with bass guitar.

 The unit is also very useful for connecting unbalanced signals from sources like signals DJ and sub-mixers, effects processors and keyboards to a main PA or recording mixer.
 The PDC21 balanced output provides a clean signal at a low level as long as runs of cable are possible.
 Another benefit from a balanced connection is common mode rejection, which provides cancellation of unwanted sounds (hums and buzzes) while leaving the original signal pure.